dhsouthbend/databases/sections/9-importcsv.md

 Let's create a database table from an [existing csv file](https://github.com/GCDigitalFellows/nypl_data/blob/master/nypl_items.csv).

 We're going to use the Pandas library to import our data.
-Pandas is a data analysis library used in many situations.

 ```python
 import pandas